A Biblical Look at Deacons

 Two of the men appointed in Acts 6, Philip and Stephen, achieved prominence as preachers.
 However, neither is later identified as or given the title of deacon.
 The most obvious reason is that there was no such official "title" as "deacon" in use in New Testament times.
 The word "servant" was a job description that described their ministry.
 There is no reference in the New Testament of anyone being called or given the title of "deacon."
 For example, if a modern church elected someone as "grounds keeper" we would not be making an official authoritative office in the church, but rather be giving a job description of the position and responsibility to which that the person was elected.
 We would certainly not call the church member "Grounds Keeper Jones" or "Servant Jones."
 The misunderstanding would go away if we stopped using the word "deacon" and used the correct English word "servant."
 But on a humorous note, who would want to be called "Servant Jones?"
 The title "Deacon Jones" carries with it a false sense of prestige and honor, which is totally contrary to the biblical position and responsibility.

 Someone might point out the phrase "use the office of" is used in 1 Timothy 3:1, in reference to a "office" of a bishop.
 Here, too, the Greek word is "diakoneo" and is better translated "to minister" or "to serve."
 This verse, too, can be properly translated, "If a man desire the ministry (or service) of a bishop, he desireth a good work."
-The responsibility and position of leadership is established in the use of the word "bishop" which means an "overseer" and the (delete) other verses of Scriptures establish the place of leadership of the pastor (Acts 20:28, 1 Timothy 5:17, Hebrews 13:17, 1 Peter 5:2).
+The responsibility and position of leadership is established in the use of the word "bishop" which means an "overseer" and other verses of Scriptures establish the place of leadership of the pastor (Acts 20:28, Eph.
+4:11-12, 1 Timothy 5:17, Hebrews 13:17, 1 Peter 5:2).

 It should be noted that when Paul sent Titus to the churches of Crete, to "set them in order" by instructing them in the appointing of pastors, he did not instruct him to also appoint "deacons" (Titus 1:5).
 If there are two "offices" in a church, pastors and deacon, why did Paul not tell Titus to appoint "deacons" as well?
 This omission is especially important when it is understood that Paul sent Titus to organize these assemblies and "set them in order."
 If a church must have deacons in order to be properly organized, why did Paul omit their appointment?